Graph Learning Under Partial Observability: Literature Survey

-{\em Hardness}.
+II. {\em Hardness or Computational Complexity}.
 When examining hardness, we continue to disregard the complexity associated with the number of samples.
-That is, we continue to assume that an infinite volume of samples is available, such that the statistical quantities of interest are perfectly known.
-For instance, with reference to the model in~(\ref{eq:mainmod}), this amounts to saying that $R_0$ and $R_1$ are perfectly known.
-The concept of hardness is then related to the processing required to compute the support graph from $R_0$ and $R_1$.
-Hence, in this example hardness is due to the need to invert a large matrix.
-Hardness can be a serious issue since, e.g., in some graph learning problems an NP-search would be required to draw the estimated graph~\cite{Shimony, graphlearnhard1, complexity_markov, Bento2009, Breslerhardness}.~ $\square$
+That is, we continue to assume that an infinite collection of samples is available, such that no error arises from statistical fluctuations and the statistical quantities of interest are perfectly known.
+The concept of hardness is then related to the {\em computational} complexity required to determine the support graph.
+For instance, with reference to the model in~(\ref{eq:mainmod}), with infinitely many samples we can assume that $R_0$ and $R_1$ are perfectly known.
+Hence, hardness refers to the computational complexity required to estimate the support graph from $R_0$ and $R_1$, which essentially amounts to inverting a large matrix.
+In some other graph learning problems hardness becomes a serious issue, since an NP search would be required to estimate the graph~\cite{Shimony, graphlearnhard1, complexity_markov, Bento2009, Breslerhardness}.

-{\em Sample Complexity}.
+III. {\em Sample Complexity}.
 This concept refers to the number of samples that are required to perform accurate graph learning.
-The main questions related to this problem are: $i)$ devising learning algorithms with {\em reduced} sample complexity; and $ii)$ ascertaining the fundamental limits of the graph learning problem in terms of sample complexity, i.e., how the best attainable learning performance scales with the number of samples.
-In relation to these issues, most useful results are available in the context of {\em graphical models}.
-These models, as will be explained in the forthcoming section, do not natively match dynamical systems like the one in~(\ref{eq:mainmod}).
-Less is known for the latter category of systems, especially under the challenging regime of partial observations~\cite{mateos}.~ $\square$

-The results illustrated in this work focus on the {\em feasibility} issue, which becomes highly nontrivial with {\em partial} observations, due to the massive presence of unobserved agents implied by the large-network setting.
+It also relates to how the number of necessary samples scales with the dimensionality of the problem (i.e., the network size).
+The issue of establishing how limited sample availability affects the learning performance is particularly relevant in the {\em high-dimensional} setting where the number of samples can be significantly smaller than the network size, as happens in the theoretical domain of high-dimensional graphical models~\cite{Whittaker}, or in application domains such as gene regulatory networks~\cite{generegul}.